Luis Garcia Player Props: Nationals vs. Phillies

 - TV Channel: MASN

 Looking to place a prop bet on Luis Garcia?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Luis Garcia At The Plate

-- Garcia is hitting .269 with eight doubles, a triple, four home runs and 13 walks.
+- Garcia has eight doubles, a triple, five home runs and 13 walks while hitting .273.

-- In 17 games this season (34.7%), Garcia has picked up an RBI, and in six of those games (12.2%) he had more than one.
+- Garcia has driven in a run in 18 games this year (36.0%), including six games with more than one RBI (12.0%).
 He has also driven in three or more of his team's runs in one contest.

-- In 38.8% of his games this year, he has scored at least once.
-And he's had five games with multiple runs (10.2%).
+- In 40.0% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (12.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.